A Safe Vacation During the COVID-19 Pandemic

 - Last, but not least, you should hire a professional to get that furnace tune-up done before you go.
 This is one of the most common malfunctions that people experience at home.

-Click here for more tips on obtaining peace of mind during your travels.
 Ensuring that your home maintenance is taken care of before you leave your home will offer your peace of mind comfort while you are away.
 Having the proper safeguards in place, including utilizing smart home devices that will alert you of major plumbing & heating problems, is ideal.
+Check out our winter vacation checklist for more tips on preparing and protecting your home before you leave.

 Now you know why checking your plumbing and heating before your winter vacation is so important.
 If you require a professional furnace tune-up, or any other assistance setting up smart home plumbing and heating devices, call us today at 780-489-8118 or book online and we will be right over!